-ATTESTATION Prepared in accordance with section 14 of the Broader Public Sector Accountability Act, 2010 ("BPSAA") - To: The Board of Directors to the Central East Local Health Integration Network, operating as Home and Community Care Support Services Central East - From: Cynthia Martineau CEO, Home and Community Care Support Services Central East - Re: Quarterly Declaration of Compliance Reporting period of January 1 - March 31, 2022 ("the Applicable Period") On behalf of Home and Community Care Support Services Central East ("HCCSS"), I attest to: - The completion and accuracy of reports required of the HCCSS, pursuant to section 5 of the BPSAA, on the use of consultants; - The HCCSS' compliance with the prohibition, pursuant to section 4 of the BPSAA, on engaging lobbyist services using public funds; - The HCCSS' compliance with all of their obligations under applicable directives issued by the Management Board of Cabinet - The HCCSS' compliance with their obligations under their respective Memorandum of Understanding with the Ministry of Health (the "Ministry") in effect; and - The HCCSS' compliance with their obligations under their respective Ministry-LHIN Accountability Agreement in effect during the Applicable Period.
+Prepared in accordance with section 14 of the Broader Public Sector Accountability Act, 2010 ("BPSAA")

+To: The Board of Directors to the Central East Local Health Integration Network, operating as Home and Community Care Support Services Central East

+From: Cynthia Martineau CEO, Home and Community Care Support Services Central East

+Re: Quarterly Declaration of Compliance Reporting period of April 1 - June 30, 2022 ("the Applicable Period")

+On behalf of Home and Community Care Support Services Central East ("HCCSS"), I attest to:

+- The completion and accuracy of reports required of the HCCSS, pursuant to section 5 of the BPSAA, on the use of consultants; - The HCCSS' compliance with the prohibition, pursuant to section 4 of the BPSAA, on engaging lobbyist services using public funds; - The HCCSS' compliance with all of their obligations under applicable directives issued by the Management Board of Cabinet - The HCCSS' compliance with their obligations under their respective Memorandum of Understanding with the Ministry of Health (the "Ministry") in effect; and - The HCCSS' compliance with their obligations under their respective Ministry-LHIN Accountability Agreement in effect during the Applicable Period.

 In making this attestation, I have exercised the care and due diligence that would reasonably be expected of a Chief Executive Officer ("CEO") in these circumstances, including making due inquiries of HCCSS staff that have knowledge of these matters.

-I further certify that any material exceptions to this attestation are documented in the attached Schedule A. Dated at Belleville, Ontario, this 17th day of May, 2022.
+I further certify that any material exceptions to this attestation are documented in the attached Schedule A.